Women in Digital Enterprise

 The Social Mobility to Degree Apprenticeships Pipeline project was launched with many of the University’s partners on 8 November 2017 by Professor Neil Marriott and Professor Pru Marriott at the University’s Business School.

-The project aim is to build a pipeline between those who are currently failing to progress to Degree Apprenticeships and employers who are seeking higher skills and a broader pool of applicants.
+The project aim was to build a pipeline between those who are currently failing to progress to Degree Apprenticeships and employers who are seeking higher skills and a broader pool of applicants.

 - Identify and support those people who have been seriously under-represented in apprenticeships